8. Data file formats

 In almost all cases for file formats, option (3) is preferred.
 A cursory Google search reveals several Python-based packages for opening FCS files and storing them in convenient formats (and also performing analysis).

 There is quite a variety in these packages, particularly in terms of their scope.
-Several aim to facilitate standard analyses of flow cytometry data. fcsparser, conversely, simply aims to read in an FCS file so that you can use its contents in a Pandas data frame.
+Several aim to facilitate standard analyses of flow cytometry data. fcsparser, conversely, simply aims to read in an FCS file so that you can use its contents in a Pandas data frame (which we can easily convert to Polars with pl.from_pandas()).
 This is the functionality we desire here.

-As an example, we will use this FCS, which was part of this paper by Razo-Mejia, et al. (The complete set of FCS files used in that paper are available here.)
-Given its simple scope, providing a tool to read CSV files into data frames, usage of fcsparser is simple and may be ascertained from its equally simple documentation.
+As an example, we will use this FCS data file, which was part of this paper by Razo-Mejia, et al. (The complete set of FCS files used in that paper are available here.)
+Given its simple scope, providing a tool to read FCS files into Pandas data frames, usage of fcsparser is simple and may be ascertained from its equally simple documentation.

 [4]: